Evan Arkush, Chief Monkey

 More recently Evan has been getting excited about moto gymkhana, which is timed cone courses that you can set up in a parking lot with just about any motorcycle big or small.
 There is no quicker, cheaper or lower risk way to up your skills by several notches.
 We highly recommend you try it!

-Now a decade on, Evan has guided hundreds of novice and intermediate motorcyclists to new levels of confidence and he continues to develop Monkey Moto School’s curriculum in order to offer the very best training possible.
+Now a decade on, Evan has guided hundreds of novice and intermediate motorcyclists to new skill levels and he continues to develop Monkey Moto School’s curriculum in order to offer the very best training possible.
 The five-star reviews on Yelp attest to that.

 Stephanie Cepellos, Spaztastic Monkey